Document Actions

 Research Infrastructure

-Research building for the Fraunhofer Institute for Bioresources (currently being established)
+Research building for the Fraunhofer Institute for Molecular Biology and Applied Ecology IME, Branch Bioresources

 Research Environment